Towards Benign Memory Forgetting for Selective Multimodal Large Language Model Unlearning: Related Work

-\textbf{Knowledge Editing.} Machine unlearning is conceptualized as a specialized branch of knowledge editing~\cite{si2023knowledge,zhang2024comprehensive}, which broadly aims to modify specific knowledge within a model.
-Knowledge editing has been extensively explored in LLMs, with representative methods such as IKE~\cite{ike}, MEND~\cite{mend} and SERAC~\cite{serac}.
+Machine unlearning is conceptualized as a specialized branch of knowledge editing~\cite{si2023knowledge,zhang2024comprehensive}, which broadly aims to modify specific knowledge within a model.
+Knowledge editing has been extensively explored in LLMs, with representative methods such as IKE~\cite{ike}, MEND~\cite{mend}, and SERAC~\cite{serac}.
 Recently, MSCKE~\cite{mscke} extended this paradigm to the multimodal domain.
 However, distinct operational goals impose divergent requirements on these tasks.
 Knowledge editing, characterized by explicit optimization objectives to update information, typically demands powerful capabilities to effectively overwrite or integrate new associations.
-In contrast, machine unlearning, driven by the imperative of privacy and safety, demands rigorous standards to guarantee the precise removal of sensitive data without compromising the model's integrity.
+Furthermore, these methods are generally designed for modifying a few isolated facts.
+Scaling them to unlearning scenarios with many editing targets results in severe catastrophic forgetting.